 The alarm’s sound works well in general, except for someone who is deaf.
 Maybe they see a flashing light and wonder what is going on.
-Clearly, there is a fundamental flaw with focusing primarily on auditory emergency notification in the building code.
+Clearly, there is a fundamental flaw in focusing primarily on the auditory emergency notification in the building code.
 Certainly, deaf people would benefit from emergency messages on displays.

 Similarly, a study in airports observed seniors gathering in bathrooms.
 When they dug into why the seniors were doing this, it turned out that it was because they could hear the announcements better there.

 Trouble hearing is often compounded by poor sound quality in buildings.
 Sound waves bounce and vibrate.
 Some buildings deal with the bouncing and vibrating very well and others very poorly.
 Reducing sound wave bounce and vibration costs money.
 This cost is often left out when building because the results aren’t visible.
 The poor sound quality can make a big difference in our ability to hear announcements.
 Restaurants, in particular, seem to be expressly striving to increase the decibel levels in their establishments according to this article.

 Using visual communications in an emergency compliment audio communications.
 But, it may also be the best way of communicating specific information to the people in the building at the time of the emergency.

 Most of the building safety infrastructure for emergency notification is put in place and hopefully never has to be used.
 It is there for when an emergency arises.